Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving: Method

 \subsubsection{Part IV – Post-Drive}

 After the drive, participants took part in semi-structured interviews (15–30 minutes) in a quiet preparation room.
 The interviews explored their subjective experiences of automated driving with or without the CA and probed perceptions of alertness, naturalness, and engagement.
-Participants in the control group were also given the opportunity to experience the conversational agent, although not within the driving context.
+Participants in the control group were also given the opportunity to experience the CA, although not within the driving context.

 The interview design followed a structured progression: \begin{itemize} \item \textit{Warm-up} – Participants answered introductory questions about their background and general driving experience. \item \textit{Initial reflections} - Participants were first invited to share their overall reflections on the CA (Q1).
-If the participant is in the control group, they are shown the CA. \item \textit{Disclosure and perceived effects on alertness} - The researcher clarified the design intent of the CA. Participants discussed whether and how the agent influenced their state of alertness, providing specific examples of situations where it was helpful or unhelpful (Q2\&3). \item \textit{Interaction experience and enjoyment} - Participants described the naturalness and challenges of conversing with the agent, as well as its entertainment value and impact on enjoyment of the drive (Q4\&5). \item \textit{Willingness to use and improvements} - Finally, participants reflected on their likelihood of using such a system in the future and suggested potential design enhancements (Q6\&7). \end{itemize}
+Participants is in the control group completed a demonstration with the CA at this point. \item \textit{Disclosure and perceived effects on alertness} - The researcher clarified the design intent of the CA. Participants discussed whether and how the agent influenced their state of alertness, providing specific examples of situations where it was helpful or unhelpful (Q2\&3). \item \textit{Interaction experience and enjoyment} - Participants described the naturalness and challenges of conversing with the agent, as well as its entertainment value and impact on enjoyment of the drive (Q4\&5). \item \textit{Willingness to use and improvements} - Finally, participants reflected on their likelihood of using such a system in the future and suggested potential design enhancements (Q6\&7). \end{itemize}

 All interviews were audio-recorded with consent and transcribed verbatim.
 Observational fieldnotes were collected during and after each session to capture behavioural responses and contextual details.